niloymridul/klmwdetect/README.md

 <h2>Project Steps</h2>
 <p>
-If you remember from our last tutorial, we have installed the virtual machine software called VirtualBox Manager and set up two virtual machines for both Kali Linux and Windows.
+If you remember from our last tutorial, we installed the virtual machine software called VirtualBox Manager and set up two virtual machines for both Kali Linux and Windows.
 Now we still have only two things to do before we can actually get into the packet detection setup.
 </p>

 <p align="center">